-According to the North American Council for Freight Efficiency (NACFE), the Total Cost of Ownership (TCO) components of a Class 8 Battery Electric Vehicle (BEV) are, from highest to lowest, as:
+The North American Council for Freight Efficiency (NACFE) identifies TCO components of a Class 8 Battery Electric Vehicle (BEV), from highest to lowest, as:

-- What is the optimal mix in a year, in 5 years, and in 10 years that achieves minimum TCO and achieves your Net Zero goals?
+- What is the optimal mix in a year, in 5 years, and in 10 years that achieves the minimum TCO and achieves your Net Zero goals?

 - What Capex and Opex budgets are required to achieve it?

-Adiona's tool requires at a minimum: The up front vehicle costs for each type, which may include the purchase price and any technology-specific costs such as driver top up training.
-It also takes in the per mile cost of each vehicle, the route distances, the route schedules calculated over at least a historical year, and the projection length in months or years.
+Adiona's tool requires at a minimum: The up-front vehicle costs for each type, which may include the purchase price and any technology-specific costs such as driver top-up training.
+It also takes in the per-mile cost of each vehicle, the route distances, the route schedules calculated over at least a historical year, and the projection length in months or years.

-The TCO Optimization tool will then calculate the optimal mix of vehicle types which may include the target vehicles and also legacy vehicles if the constraints for using a newer target vehicle can't be met at the optimal cost.
-The output will look like this.
+The TCO Optimization tool will then calculate the optimal mix of vehicle types, which may include both the target vehicles as well as legacy vehicles—if the constraints for using a newer target vehicle can't be met at the optimal cost.

 With these scenarios in hand, and the costs calculated for fuel and maintenance from traditional analyses, a few different visualizations were created.

 The BEVs have a maximum range of <500mi between charges, so assuming we don't have a charge infrastructure on road yet (because we really don't for Class 8 trucks), we let the routing tell us how many vehicles with that range could possibly be used and still satisfy the operational needs.
-Likewise we look at the FCVs with 800mi range, and the remainder of longer hauls will still have to be ICE.
+Likewise, we look at the FCVs with 800-mile range, and the remainder of longer hauls will still have to be ICE.
 We see that depending on the cash outlay for ZEVs up front, we can optimize the selection of different vehicle mixes and still achieve lower operating costs per mile.